raindropio/help/docs/using/highlights/index.md

 You can create highlights in Raindrop.io [Browser extension](../../getting-started/install-extension/index.md), [Desktop](https://raindrop.io/download), [Web](https://app.raindrop.io) and [Mobile](https://raindrop.io/download) app.

 :::note
 Highlighting is available for all users.
 There's no limit on total number of pages and highlights.
 But annotations (notes) is [premium feature](../../billing/premium-features.md).

-PDF files not supported yet.
+PDF highlighting is currently supported only in the Web and Desktop apps.
 :::